robinvanderlee/positive-selection/README.md

 cd ../../
 ```

 3. `mask_msa_based_on_tcs_results.pl`.
-Analyze and parse the TCS results, and mask the alignments based on the scores.
+Analyze and parse the TCS results.
+Low confidence scores led us to remove entire alignments from our analysis or mask unreliable individual columns and codons.
 Note that we mask the original PRANK codon-based alignments based on the TCS results on the translated alignment!

 #### 3d.
 Sort and translate alignments
 1. Sort sequences within alignment fasta files by species using `sort_sequences_by_taxon.pl`, so that all alignment files have the same ordering.